fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 What Are Outbound Logistics?

+This contrasts with inbound logistics, which is focused on goods or raw materials your business receives.
 Depending on where your company operates on the global supply chain, your outbound logistics operations might be someone else’s inbound logistics processes.
 This is more true if you work with raw materials in creating finished products.

 For example, if your company manufactures leather goods, your inbound services may include raw cowhides.
-Your outbound logistics management would be focused on getting your finished products to retail stores or a distribution center being used by an eCommerce retailer.
+Your outbound logistics management would be focused on getting your finished products to retail stores or a distribution center being used by an ecommerce retailer.

 Modern Day Challenges in Outbound Logistics